Singing for Health, Wellbeing and Fun!

 £5 voluntary donation requested (or what you can afford) to help keep the sessions running (includes refreshments).

-These fun and lively sessions are suitable for all ages and abilities, are dementia-friendly and offer a wide variety of musical styles and genres with different session-leaders and themes each week.
+These drop-in, fun and lively sessions are suitable for all ages and abilities.
+Sessions are dementia-accessible and offer a wide variety of musical styles and genres with different session-leaders and themes each week.
 There’s something for everyone hopefully!

 Refreshments will be on sale.
 Seats available on a first-come-first-served basis.